Safwan2003/customer-segmentation-kmeans-clustering/README.md

 The **5 clusters** we identified represent a diverse range of customer profiles, each with distinct income and spending behaviors.
 These insights can directly inform marketing campaigns, product offerings, and customer engagement strategies.

 ---

-## **LinkedIn Post** 📢

-🚀 Excited to share my latest project on **Customer Segmentation using K-Means Clustering**! 🎉

-In this project, I used the K-Means clustering algorithm to segment customers based on their **annual income** and **spending score**.
-The goal was to identify distinct customer groups to help businesses tailor their marketing strategies.

-🔍 **Key Steps**:
-1. **Data Preprocessing**: Cleaned the data, handled outliers, and scaled numerical features.
-2. **K-Means Clustering**: Applied the Elbow Method to determine the optimal number of clusters.
-3. **Model Evaluation**: Evaluated the clusters using the silhouette score.

-📊 **Results**:
-- The optimal number of clusters was found to be **5**.
-- The silhouette score showed that the clusters were **well-defined**.

-💡 **Conclusion**:
-Customer segmentation is a powerful tool for businesses to understand their customers better and tailor their marketing strategies.
-This project demonstrates the effectiveness of K-Means clustering in achieving this goal.

-Check out the detailed project on my **GitHub**: [GitHub Link](#)

-#DataScience #MachineLearning #CustomerSegmentation #KMeansClustering #Python #DataAnalysis

----

-This updated version of the `README.md` removes the code section and provides more focus on the details of the **K-Means clustering** process, the evaluation of the clusters, and the resulting customer segments.